markzhai/DataBindingAdapter/README.md

 # DataBinding RecyclerViewAdapter

+Free from writing adapters! **NO MORE CLASSES!**

-Super simple RecyclerView adapter using Data Binding Technology, you no longer need to write any adapter!
+Super simple RecyclerView adapter using Data Binding Technology, no longer need to write any adapter!

 # Get Started